 Factors That Affect Your Injury Claim

 The more serious the back injury, the greater the cost of medical treatment.
 Recovery times also take longer which means you will not be able to work for longer periods of time.
 Serious injury also increases the amount of pain suffered.
-Therefore the greater the severity of your back injury, the greater the amount of damages that can be recovered.
+Therefore, the more severe injuries to your, the greater the amount of damages.

-You can also recover damages if the accident makes a pre-existing back injury worse.
+You can also recover damages if the accident triggers pre-existing back injuries.
 In this case, damages will only cover the additional injury inflicted.
 This determination can only be made by medical experts such as your doctor.
 Note that the defendant will try to use your pre-existing condition to reduce your damages as much as possible.

 If you fail to seek prompt medical treatment for your back injury and it gets worse, the defendant may attempt to reduce your damages.
 You are required to take reasonable measures to mitigate your injuries after an accident.
 Records of when you sought medical attention and whether you bought prescribed medication should be kept.